 Judge Diane R. Alshouse was appointed August 2005.
 She is a graduate at Luther College and Hamline University School of Law.
 Her past employment experiences include Assistant Hennepin County Attorney and Managing Ramsey County Public Defender’s Office Attorney.
 Her professional memberships include Ramsey County Bar Association and the Minnesota State Bar Association.
 Judge Alshouse volunteers with many community activities including the Women of Today, United Hospital and Companion Animal Assisted Therapy.
-Her current term expires January 2019.

 Judge Robert A. Awsumb was appointed August 2005.
 He is a graduate at the University of Minnesota and William Mitchell College of Law.
 Prior to becoming a judge, he served as a private mediator and arbitrator in civil disputes.
 He was also an attorney specializing in the areas of civil and commercial litigation.
 Some of the organizations Judge Awsumb is a part of are the Minnesota State Bar Association, American Bar Association and American Judicature Society.
 He continues reaching out to students at William Mitchel College of Law being an adjunct professor.
-His current term expires January 2019.

 Judge Shawn M. Bartsh was appointed April 2013.
 She studied at Luther College as well as William Mitchell College of Law.
 Before becoming a judge, she was a conciliation court referee at Ramsey County District Court, an Arbitrator for the American Arbitration Association and had private practices.
 She was a past president for the Ramsey County Bar Association.
 Judge Bartsh helps out her community by volunteering to various charities and compiles the St. Paul Charities guide.

 Judge Gary W. Bastian was appoint in 1997.
 He continued his education by attending the University of Wisconsin-River Falls and William Mitchell College of Law.
 Some of his past job experiences include Maplewood City Council, Mayor for the city of Maplewood and attorney of private practices.
 He is currently the director of Criminal Defense Services Board, a member of the Hmong Council of 18 Advisory Board and has a committee chair for Minnesota State Bar Association.
 Judge Bastian helps his community by donating items to auctions and fundraisers within Ramsey County.
-His current term expires January 2019.